httk/legacy-screenshare-helper/README.md

 sudo apt install python3-gi python3-dbus python3-xlib python3-gst-1.0 gstreamer1.0-pipewire gir1.2-appindicator3-0.1
 ```

+**Your desktop environment must support application tray icons / appindicators**.
+The default environment on Ubuntu, called "Unity" should support this by default.
+If you log into a normal Gnome environment, you may need to enable (or even first install) an extension for this.
+In Ubuntu, start the app "Extensions" and find the "Ubuntu AppIndicators" extension and make sure it is enabled.

 ### Install
 Install from GitHub to a place where you want it, e.g.,:
 ```